kviljoen/EMIRGE_nextflow/README.md

 # EMIRGE_nextflow
-A Nextflow implementation of EMIRGE to run samples in parallel
+A Nextflow implementation of EMIRGE (emirge_amplicon.py) to run samples in parallel.
+EMIRGE reconstructs full length ribosomal genes from short read sequencing data.
+In the process, it also provides estimates of the sequences' abundances.

-# 16S rRNA gene amplicon sequencing pipeline using DADA2, implemented in Nextflow

-A dada2-based workflow using the Nextflow workflow manager.
-The basic pipeline is currently implemented, including some basic read-tracking.
-This pipeline is adapted from https://github.com/HPCBio/dada2-Nextflow for implementation on the UCT high-performance compute cluster

 ## Basic usage:
     Usage: